mathwhiz1212/proxmox-notes/ZFS.md

 `zpool create hardpool mirror /dev/sdb /dev/sdc`

-This name will need to be the same on every node for the cluster to work and it’s not easy to change.
+The pool name (in this case `hardpool`) will need to be the same on every node for the cluster to work properly and it’s not easy to change.

 Read: It’s easier to copy the data somewhere else, recreate the pool, and copy the data back than it is to rename it, so **choose your name well.**